Contributor: Mike Lee, Co-Founder of edshelf

 - LinkedIn Groups

 - There aren’t as many active teachers on LinkedIn as on other social media sources.
-However, you’ll be able to find a handful of active groups of teachers here if you look enough.
+However, you’ll be able to find a handful of active groups of teachers with some effort.
 LinkedIn has the added benefit of providing a way to connect with the teachers you find.

 - Here’s a little-known tip that may not be suitable for every startup.
 If you see a project in which your product could be used, help that teacher fund the project, then send the teacher a free copy of your product.
 Teachers love free stuff, and if your product solves the problem well, you may have earned a new product evangelist.